 Tempura Beech Mushroom

-We decided to check out Buya while researching outdoor restaurants in Wynwood and we are glad we did.
+I decided to check out Buya while researching outdoor restaurants in Wynwood and I’m glad I did.
 The new restaurant serves yakitori, ramen, and more Japanese dishes.
 But if you find yourself here, you better order the tempura beech mushroom.
-It is by far the best thing we tried - crunchy, tender, and comes sitting on a lovely “Tokyo ranch” sauce.
-Easily one of the best mushroom dishes we’ve had in Miami.
+It is by far the best thing I tried - crunchy, tender, and comes sitting on a lovely “Tokyo ranch” sauce.
+Easily one of the best mushroom dishes I’ve had in Miami.

 Croquetas de Jamon

-We take any excuse to visit the classic Islas Canarias, and this week we had a good one: research for our Cuban sandwich guide (which is coming very soon).
-We’ll wait until then to talk about that sandwich, but we will say (and this is really news to no one) that Islas’ croquetas are incredible.
+I’ll take any excuse to visit the classic Islas Canarias, and this week I had a good one: research for our Cuban sandwich guide (which is coming very soon).
+I’ll wait until then to talk about that sandwich, but I will say (and this is really news to no one) that Islas’ croquetas are incredible.
 If someone asks you, “Hey, what does a Cuban croqueta taste like?” you throw them in a cab and tell it to come here.
 We went with the jamon croquetas, which have a golden-brown crust and that soft interior Cuban croquetas are known for.
-We would like to carry around a suitcase full of these things.
+I would like to carry around a suitcase full of these things.